cgtinker/BlendArMocap/README.md

 - Import of [Freemocap](https://freemocap.org) mediapipe session data
 - Transfer tracking data to rigs and generate new transfer configurations
   - currently, officially supports the transfer to generated [rifigy rigs](https://docs.blender.org/manual/en/latest/addons/rigging/rigify/index.html)

+## Quick Start

+1. Download this repository as a .zip file
+2. Open Blender > Edit > Prefrences > Add-ons > Install > Point to the zip file of this repository
+3. Install it and also install the dependencies, note the dependencies 'Installed' column should say 'True' for all dependencies and finally Click 'Save Prefrences'
+4. Open 'BlenderAR' Panel, select 'WebCam' from the drop down and click 'Start Detection'.
+Make sure whatever is in the 'Target' is visible to the camera and a new window should open that will show the skeleton tracker.
+5. Click 'Stop Detection' to stop the webcam anytime.

+### For Mac Users:

+If Blender is crashing at any point during 'Quick Start', mostly likely it is becuase Blender App doesn't have the 'Camera' permissions so Apple Security system is preventing it from starting.
+To work around that just do:

+- Make sure in your "Security & Privacy" settings > Camera > Terminal.app is checked on (terminal should have access to camera).
+- Open Terminal and start Blender by typing it's path. e.g /Applications/Blender.app/Contents/MacOS/Blender
+- Open the BlenderAR Panel and Click 'Start Detection'

 ### Mediapipe Detection